Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 — Debbie Morris (@debbieNP11) August 1, 2017

 The way surfactants work on your hair is that they play a role of a “brush”, which strips off the sebum from your hair.
 Well, don’t be quick to judge and think that removing all the sebum (oil) is a good thing.
 Nature knows its job and we need sebum for creating a protective layer.
-Unfortunately, it has its downsides as it collects dust, cosmetic materials and skin particles which need to be removed from time to time.
+Unfortunately, it has its downsides as it collects dust, cosmetic materials and skin particles.

 You have probably noticed that some shampoos do the job better, while for others it takes time to show that foaming effect.
 The truth is that the more foam there is the more surfactants the shampoo contains increasing chances of dry skin and irritations.

 Some studies say that surfactants penetrate easily into the skin and cause accumulation of toxic elements in our internal organs.
-Other researches show that when not being used on a constant basis and in small amounts surfactants don’t cause significant damage.
+Other researches show that a discontinuous use and in small amounts surfactants don’t cause significant damage.

 Other Chemical Ingredients Explained

 Even though the surfactants became the subject of this article, shampoos contain far more ingredients than just them.
 Another one worth mentioning and talking about is emulsifier.
-In order to understand how emulsifiers work and what they are used for lets look closer at the molecular structure of this element.
+In order to understand how emulsifiers work, lets look closer at the molecular structure of this element.

 An emulsifier molecule consists of a water-loving head and an oil-loving tail.
-An emulsifier can be described as an interface between the oil/water or air/water.
+An emulsifier is an interface between the oil/water or air/water.

 It reduces the water surface tension stabilizes the emulsion.
 In simple words, when added to two unblendeable ingredients it helps them to become stable in their blended state.
 They are usually used in creams and lotions allowing the surfactants to remove the oil and wash it away.